 The Compiler.
-Staff completed the Winter/Spring 2004 issue of The Compiler, which focuses on Illinois' multijurisdictional drug task forces and their efforts at combating the proliferation of methamphetamine in the State.
+Staff completed the Summer 2004 issue of The Compiler, which focuses on females in Illinois' criminal justice system.

 Press Releases.
-OPI staff published one (1) press release since the last Authority meeting.
-The release, which is available on the Authority's website, is summarized below:
+OPI staff published two (2) press releases since the last Authority meeting.
+The releases, which are available on the Authority's website, are summarized below: